giantswarm/inago/docs/elasticsearch.md

 ```

 ## Updating the Elasticsearch cluster
-Inago operates on _groups_ of unit files.
+As mentioned previously, Inago operates on _groups_ of unit files.
-If we look at the `elasticsearch@.service` file, in the `elasticsearch` directory,
+If we look at the `elasticsearch@.service` file in the `elasticsearch` directory,
-you can see the unit file for the group we're using in this example.
+you can see a unit file of the group we're using in this example.

 The Docker image for this unit is set via the line:
 ```